tainacan/tainacan-wiki/dev/importer-flow.md

 An Importer may have several steps, that will handle different parts of the process.
 Each step will be handled by a different callback in the Importer class.

-First, lets have a look at a simple CSV importer, that only have one step, in which it imports the items from the source into a chosen collection.
-After that we will have a look on how to create custom steps.
+First, let us have a look at a simple CSV importer, that only have one step, in which it imports the items from the source into a chosen collection.
+After that, we will have a look at how to create custom steps.

 ### Simple Importer - One step that imports items